Extras

 2. Twist your arms back and forth as you raise them slowly, and back down.

-• Make sure you have have good posture.
+• Make sure you have good posture.

 • Keep your arms drawing backwards as you do this.